Breadcrumb

 Our services

-We recommend that you check in with us at least once a semester.
-We offer in-person appointments 3 days a week and virtual (phone or zoom) appointments 2 days a week.
+We recommend that you check in with us at least once a year.
+We offer in-person, phone, and Zoom appointments.
 All are 30 minutes long and must be scheduled in advance.
-We do not accept same day or walk-in appointments.
-To schedule an appointment, use the self-scheduler link or call our front desk at 303-315-8110/8111.
-For quick/general questions, email undergrad.advising@ucdenver.edu.
+We do not accept same-day or walk-in appointments.
+To schedule an appointment, use the self-scheduler link.
+For quick/general questions, email undergrad.advising@ucdenver.edu or call our front desk at 303-315-8110.

 Reach out to your advisor if you need any help with the following: